 and service organizations.

-ARM continues to be blessed to run a small gently-used clothing and household items store in Randolph,
+ARM ran a small gently-used clothing and household items store in Randolph, NY.
+The Randolph

-NY.
-The Randolph Depot is run by ministry volunteers who have taken on this project of love to serve their local community's
+Depot was run by ministry volunteers who took on this project of love to serve their local community's needs.
+The store became

 a vital part of the "downtown" of Randolph, NY, and many returning customers were thankful for its ministry and the loving personal

 attention.
 The Randolph Depot closed its doors in 2021.